algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 If the sample rate is small enough, the only remaining overhead per invocation will be random number generation and a condition check.
 Interestingly, we can optimize it a bit more with some stats magic.

 Mathematically, what we are doing here is repeatedly sampling from [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) (with $p$ equal to sample rate) until we get a success.
-There is another distribution that tells us how many iterations of Bernoulli sampling we need to get a positive, called [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
+There is another distribution that tells us how many iterations of Bernoulli sampling we need until the first positive, called [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
 What we can do is to sample from it instead and use that value as a decrementing counter:

 ```c++
 void query() {